chef-partners/azuredevops-habitat/docs/pages/tasks/export-build-variables.md

 ## Description

-Depending on the platform, this task will read the contents of the `results/last_build.env` or `results/last_build.ps1` variable and expose the values as environment variables that can be used in subsequent tasks.
+Depending on the platform, this task will read the contents of the `results/last_build.env` (Linux) or `results/last_build.ps1` (Windows) file and expose the values as environment variables that can be used in subsequent tasks.

 NOTE: This is a change from version 3.x onwards.
 In previous versions the full path to the build environment file needed to be specified.
 Now just the path to the directory is required.